Irene (1926 film)

-Irene is a 1926 American silent romantic comedy film starring Colleen Moore, and partially shot in Technicolor.
-The film was directed by Alfred E. Green, produced by Moore's husband John McCormick, and based on the musical Irene written by James Montgomery with music and lyrics by Harry Tierney and Joseph McCarthy.
+Irene is a 1926 American silent romantic comedy film directed by Alfred E. Green, and produced by Colleen Moore's husband John McCormick.
+The film stars Moore, Lloyd Hughes, George K. Arthur, Ida Darling, Edward Earle, Bess Flowers and Charles Murray.

+The film is based on the musical Irene written by James Montgomery with music and lyrics by Harry Tierney and Joseph McCarthy.

 Plot

 As described in a film magazine review, Donald Marshall becomes a partner in a modiste shop and insists that Madame Lucy be made its operator.
 Young Irish woman Irene O'Dare graduates from being a demonstrator in the store window to being a successful model.

 On the night of a big fashion show for society, Irene arouses Lucy's anger and is told to stay and watch the shop.
 Donald arrives and assures her that she will lead the show.
 Irene is a sensation, but her mother arrives and stops her promenade by taking her home.
 Donald follows and Irene is forgiven by her mother.
 Overhearing Irene confess to her mother of her love for him, Donald folds her into her arms.